PeterZhouSZ/Adversarial-Single-Image-SVBRDF-Estimation-with-Hybrid-Training/README.md

 ## Dataset

-The synthetic dataset are provided by Deschaintre et al.2018, please download through this link;
+The synthetic dataset are provided by Deschaintre et al.2018, please download through this [link] (https://repo-sam.inria.fr/fungraph/deep-materials/)
 The real images dataset can be downloaded from this link

 ## Inference